 Get the nylon spatula from the kit, and use it to disconnect the battery.

-Using the nylon spatula unlock the front camera sheet and then remove it.
+Utilizing the nylon nylon spatula open the front camera sheet and afterward eliminate it.

 Disconnect the WiFi / Bluetooth and GSM

 Detach the WiFi / Bluetooth interconnect cable from the motherboard and then do the same for the GSM interconnect cable.

 Disconnect charging connector and LCD tablecloth